flakesbourg/Move_Files/README.md

 # Move Files

-A nodeJs project, to move all files with certain file extension, from one directory to another.
+A nodeJs project, to move all files with certain file extension, from one directory to another. <br/>
+**It currently only works on Windows**

 ## Usage